kartikey0208/Pricing-module-for-cabs/readme.txt

 Step7:
 Started the server on say  `{$port}` = `5000`

+Step8:
+Include a postmanCollection.json file which can be imported in postman and can be used to test my code easily.

 Now i will dive deep into the step 6 because there the logic lies.
 ............ to be continued.